icinganalysis/icinganalysis.github.io/content/ice protection.md

 ](images/NACA-ACR-A-53/Figure 1.png)
 _From NACA-ACR-A-53, 1941. [^2]_

+## Summary

+Numerous methods were tested to find effective aircraft ice protection in the NACA-era.

 ## Introduction

 >During the war, more than a hundred cargo planes of the Air Transport Command,